What is a Revocable Trust and Why Would You Want One?

 I, Hillary, hereby create this trust as grantor and trustee.
 If I ever become incapacitated or upon my death, my husband, Bill, will step in as trustee.
 During my life the trustee may distribute principal and income to me or on my behalf as the trustee it in its sole judgment determines appropriate.
 After my death, all of the remaining income and principal shall be distributed to my good friend, Barack.
 I may amend or revoke this trust at any time by delivering a writing signed by me to any trustee.

 Of course, trusts in fact are much longer as they cover many possible occurrences and legal matters.
 But before we get into those issues, let’s discuss what this trust accomplishes:

 First, whatever Hillary places into trust during her life will pass to Barack at her death without going through probate, avoiding probate’s cost, delay and publicity.

 Especially with older clients, who are more likely to become incapacitated or to be the victims of scams aimed at seniors, we recommend that they appoint co-trustees in addition to successor trustees.
 If Hillary were to follow this advice, she would name Bill as her co-trustee and Chelsea as successor trustee.
 Bill’s appointment as co-trustee would make his ability to step in in the event of Hillary’s incapacity or death entirely seamless.
+In addition, as we’ve seen more seniors become targets of scams, a co-trustee can monitor financial activity to stop any drain of funds before it goes too far.